iamtecheater/react-weather-app/README.md

 A simple React weather app that displays weather information from the OpenWeatherMap API.
+My first try at an app like this even though I have left out a few things I am quite happy with what I have achieved.

 Use npm install and npm udpate if need be.